HabonRoof/RV-Link/README.md

 ## 2.1 For Linux user:

-Install the newest(2020-08-10) dfu-util to download the firmware into your target board.
+Install the newest(2020-08-10) dfu-util to upload the firmware into your target board.

 The official source code is [HERE](https://sourceforge.net/p/dfu-util/dfu-util/ci/master/tree/), please follow the instruction of the README file of dfu-util.